dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 ### Future:

 - Enable Linux traces to be analyzed using PerfView / TraceEvent on Windows.
-- Evaluate options for viewing Linux traces on Mac.
+- Evaluate options for viewing Linux traces on OS X.
-- Enable more advanced performance data collection for runtime components on Mac via CLR in-box events and EventSource.
+- Enable more advanced performance data collection for runtime components on OS X via CLR in-box events and EventSource.